-Disciplinary Areas of Knowledge Requirement - 5 courses required including 2 courses in Humanities (HU), 2 courses in Social and Behavioral Sciences (SBS), and 1 course in Natural Sciences and Technology (NST).
+Disciplinary Areas of Knowledge Requirement -6 courses required including 2 courses in Humanities (HU), 2 courses in Social and Behavioral Sciences (SBS), and 1 course in Natural Sciences and Technology (NST) and 1 course from a discipline other than the one the student is majoring in.
 Prerequisites for the major in Community and Public Health may satisfy disciplinary area of knowledge requirements.